heru-himawan-tl/fdaf/README.md

 ## Why should you use FDAF?

-A Java web-application as basically is database access application relies on CRUD (Create - Read - Update - Delete) operations.
-The design will become little bit complex, since it must provide several automation-controls to allow application for properly executing the tasks as requested by users in which the application must also be synchronizing itself to "be friendly & interactivally in serving the users".
-In this case, there will be consist thousand lines of code that programmer have to write.
-Here FDAF provides the things to reduce such a complexity, so that the programmer will only need to write JSF markups as necessary for a web-application's presentation-layer, and/or write less Java codes for both side of web-tiers and business-logic-tiers.

-Working with FDAF is a working with standard Java EE.
-You no need too busy by learning the FDAF itself.
-The most of things you have to understand is about understood Java EE in the first place, then you will get using FDAF just so easy and so simply.
-One way to separate concerns in a software application is to use a Model-View-Controller (MVC) architecture.
-The Model represents the business or database code, the View represents the page design code, and the Controller represents the navigational code.
-FDAF is designed to help developers create web applications that utilize an MVC architecture, but with more simple fashion by let the developers to implement standard Java EE.
+A Java web-application with dynamic contents basically a _database access application_ relies on CRUD (Create - Read - Update - Delete) operations.
+It applies the _Model-View-Control_ or _MVC_ architecture, in which the _Model_ represents the business or database code, the _View_ represents the page design code, and the _Controller_ represents the navigational code.

+In modern versions of Java EE, there's a default MVC framework called JSF (JavaServer Face).
+Following this framework, Facelets is used for the _View_ and the _Controller_ is given.
+But you don't need to implement Facelets, instead, you need to apply the concept called the _backing bean_ (which is often referred to as the _Model_, but isn't a pure _Model_ itself).
+The backing bean delegates to the real model such as _EJB services_.
+The backing bean can also take up some _Controller_ responsibilities, for example issuing a redirect, or putting a message in a kind of queue for the _View_ to display.

 ## Builtin Ready-To-Use-Application-Modules Source Codes